-- Information about the Company, as set out on page 3 of the accompanying Annual Report, - the Management Report, as set out on pages 4 and 5 of the accompanying Annual Report, - the Statement on Management Responsibility, as set out on page 6 of the accompanying Annual Report, - the Statement of Corporate Governance for 2021, as set out in separate statement provided by JSC Mogo management and available on the Nasdaq Baltic exchange website https://nasdaqbaltic.com JSC Mogo, section Reports,
+- Information about the Company, as set out on page 3 of the accompanying Separate Annual Report, - the Management Report, as set out on pages 4 to 5 of the accompanying Separate Annual Report, - the Statement on Management Responsibility, as set out on page 6 of the accompanying Separate Annual Report, - the Statement of Corporate Governance for the year 2022, set out in a separate statement provided by AS "mogo" management and available on the Nasdaq Baltic exchange website: https://nasdaqbaltic.com, AS "mogo", section Reports.

-Our opinion on the separate financial statements does not cover the other information included in the separate Annual Report, and we do not express any form of assurance conclusion thereon, except as described in the Other Reporting Responsibilities in Accordance with the Legislation of the Republic of Latvia Related to Other Information section of our report.
+Our opinion on the separate financial statements does not cover the other information included in the Separate Annual Report, and we do not express any form of assurance conclusion thereon.